bernhardAxonIvy/doc/source/designer-guide/how-to/miscellaneous.rst

-   You may use as well other search facilities within this dialog to search for parts that are not covered by the Axon Ivy search page. e.g. if you write your own Java classes in the Axon Ivy Designer you may use the Java search.
+   You may use as well other search facilities within this dialog to search for parts that are not covered by the Axon Ivy search page. e.g. if you write your own Java classes in the |ivy-designer| you may use the Java search.

 Search result view